• Skip to primary navigation

 Focaccia Muffins

-The technique I used for the muffins was to slather a rectangle of focaccia dough with store bought sun dried tomato pesto, sprinkle with shaved Parmesan cheese, roll up jellyroll style, cut into rounds, then squish rounds of filled dough and chunks of cut-up rounds, into muffin cups.
+The technique I used for the focacia muffin recipe was to slather a rectangle of focaccia dough with store bought sun dried tomato pesto, sprinkle with shaved Parmesan cheese, then roll into a cylinder and cut into rounds.
+The next step was to squish rounds of filled dough and chunks of cut-up rounds, into muffin cups.
 For color and texture, I sprinkled on some red, green and yellow cooked peppers along with some delicious sliced olives.

 focaccia muffins